-We all know someone who seems to follow their own set of rules and do what they want to do regardless of what other people think of them.
-This is a positive way to describe someone who doesn’t conform to society’s view of the way that things should be done.
+We all know someone who seems to follow their own set of rules and do whatever they want to do regardless of what other people think of them.
+This is a positive way to describe someone who doesn’t conform to society’s view of the way that they should behave.

 5. Play it by ear